-According to the Florida Department of Law Enforcement, Florida’s total crime rate has gone down by 60% since 1998.
+According to the Florida Department of Law Enforcement, Florida’s total crime rate has gone down by more than 60% since 1998.

 Each year around October, the FBI releases crime data for the previous year for all Metropolitan Statistical Areas (MSA’s) in the United States, including the 22 MSA’s in Florida.

 I thought it would be interesting to crunch their numbers and see which places in Florida may actually be the safest to live and retire in.
 The numbers below are from 2020 data, which was released in late September 2021.

 The FBI data is broken down into 9 different categories:

 - Aggravated assault

 The data is most easily digested when distilled into a “Rate per 100,000 inhabitants”.